Computer Networking and Communication Systems

 Qualifying Requirements for Full Admission

-A Ph.D. student selecting telecommunication and computer networking as the primary discipline is expected to have the level of preparation represented by the following courses before attempting advanced study.
+A Ph.D. student selecting Computer Networking and Communication Systems as the primary discipline is expected to have the level of preparation represented by the following courses before attempting advanced study.
 Every student must have coursework in mathematics at MATH 250 or above level, and at least four of the following course sequences (or their equivalent):

-A Ph.D. student selecting telecommunication and computer networking as a co-discipline is required to have at least three of the CS/ECE courses listed above.
+A Ph.D. student selecting Computer Networking and Communication Systems as a co-discipline is required to have at least three of the CS/ECE courses listed above.

 Length of Time to Complete Qualifying Requirements

-When a student is admitted provisionally, the CSEE Ph.D. committee will specify, and the UMKC Interdisciplinary Executive Committee will confirm, the conditions and length of time available to satisfy conditions to achieve regular-admission status.
+When a student is admitted provisionally, the CSEE Ph.D. committee will specify the conditions and length of time available to satisfy conditions to achieve regular-admission status.

 Suggested Compatible Co-disciplines